tensorflow/runtime/documents/error_handling.md

 ### Cancellation

-To cancel execution, call `HostContext::CancelExecution`.
+To cancel execution, call `RequestContext::Cancel`.
 This makes the executor pass an `AsyncValue` with error as every kernel's argument.
 This effectively makes the executor skip all remaining kernel invocations.

-`CancelExecution` does not interrupt currently running kernels.
-It is up to implementors of potentially long-running kernels to periodically check `HostContext::GetCancelAsyncValue` and return early when `CancelAsyncValue` is not-null.
+`RequestContext::Cancel` does not interrupt currently running kernels.
+It is up to implementors of potentially long-running kernels to periodically check `RequestContext::GetCancelAsyncValue` or `RequestContext::IsCancelled` and return early when the cancellation is detected.
 For example, [`HexRepeatI32`](https://github.com/tensorflow/runtime/blob/master/lib/basic_kernels/control_flow_kernels.cc) checks `CancelAsyncValue` once per loop iteration.